Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Introduction

 Exploration of how agents' resources impact their opinions and social influencing capabilities is currently an open question in the opinion dynamics literature.
-Motivated by this, in the current work we adopt a utility maximization and game-theoretic framework to investigate the diverse effects of agents' resources on the evolution of their opinions.
+Motivated by this, we adopt a utility maximization and game-theoretic framework in the current work to investigate the limiting effects of agents' resources on their opinions about its usage.
 A preliminary version of this work appeared in \cite{2023_PW_NM_PT}, where we assumed the underlying social influence network to be complete.
 The current work extends \cite{2023_PW_NM_PT} to the case of any general social network topologies and also allows for pairwise antagonistic relationships among the agents.
 We also investigate several new questions, such as exponential stability of the equilibria, price of anarchy and periodic evolution of opinions.